 - To migrate StateConnect and other existing web applications to .Net;

 - To implement other functional enhancements identified through the website redesign project.

 Veteran NCSL staffer Karl Kurtz will continue to provide research, analysis, training and professional development services to NCSL as a consultant after his retirement at the end of September 2014.
 His work includes conducting and analyzing a national survey of all state legislators that will update NCSL’s knowledge of term limits and the roles of legislative committees, leadership and partisanship in the policy making process.
 This work will result in several magazine articles and online reports.
 He will manage a comprehensive update of NCSL data on legislative committees, support NCSL’s analysis of the 2014 election and provide training and consulting services as needed.

 This award will allow NCSL to expand the development of online databases on key issues such as education, pensions, traffic safety, health care reform, energy and environment, ethics and more.
 Having access to the full text of state and federal legislation through LexisNexis® State Net® will also enhance NCSL research resources overall in responding to information requests, preparing articles, briefs and publications, and developing pending and enacted legislation summaries.

 This award will support the entrepreneurial spirit of NCSL staff, who are challenged to develop innovative ideas to expand services and support legislators and legislative staff in the 50 states and territories.
 Strong consideration will be given to proposals that not only expand services but also generate revenue.
 Proposals will be submitted to the NCSL executive director and approved at his discretion.

-This award will allow NCSL to expanded its data on legislators for the StateConnect online directory, and continue its work collecting and analyzing pre-election and election results and enhance existing data collection efforts in the Personify (association management software) system.
+This award will allow NCSL to expand its data on legislators for the StateConnect online directory, and continue its work collecting and analyzing pre-election and election results and enhance existing data collection efforts in Personify (association management software) system.